nushell/nushell.github.io/book/modules.md

 ### Setting environment + aliases (conda style)

-`def-env` commands, `export-env` block and aliases can be used to dynamically manipulate "virtual environments" (a concept well known from Python).
+`def --env` commands, `export-env` block and aliases can be used to dynamically manipulate "virtual environments" (a concept well known from Python).

 We use it in our official virtualenv integration https://github.com/pypa/virtualenv/blob/main/src/virtualenv/activation/nushell/activate.nu